Seven Nation Army

-"Seven Nation Army" is a song by American rock duo the White Stripes, released by V2 Records and XL Recordings on February 17, 2003.
-The opening track and lead single from their fourth studio album, Elephant (2003), "Seven Nation Army" was written and produced by Jack White, and was composed by the band.
-The song consists of distorted vocals, a simple drumbeat, and a bass line created by playing a guitar through a pitch shift effect.
+"Seven Nation Army" is a song by the American rock duo the White Stripes, released by V2 Records and XL Recordings on February 17, 2003.
+The lead single from their fourth studio album, Elephant (2003), the song was written by Jack White and composed by the band.
+It consists of distorted vocals, a minimal drumbeat, and a bass line created by playing a guitar through a pitch shift effect.

-"Seven Nation Army" peaked at 76 on the US Billboard Hot 100, which is the band's first entry on the chart; it also charted in multiple countries and received several platinum certifications.
+"Seven Nation Army" peaked at 76 on the US Billboard Hot 100, the band's first entry on the chart; it also charted in other countries and received several platinum certifications.
 The song received widespread acclaim from critics, who praised its distinctive riff and drumbeat.
-It won Best Rock Song at the 46th Annual Grammy Awards, and a music video for the song directed by Alex and Martin won Best Editing in a Video at the 2003 MTV Video Music Awards.
-The success of "Seven Nation Army" contributed to the garage rock revival, and the song has ranked on several professional listicles of the best songs of all time, including Rolling Stone's "500 Greatest Songs of All Time" at No. 36.
+It won Best Rock Song at the 46th Annual Grammy Awards and a music video for the song directed by Alex and Martin won Best Editing in a Video at the 2003 MTV Video Music Awards.
+Its success contributed to the garage rock revival, and the song appears on several professional listicles of the best songs of all time.

-"Seven Nation Army" has experienced increased commercial success, largely credited to its "ubiquitous" sound and usage in sports.
-It commonly appears in audience chants in which a series of "oh" sounds or the name of an athlete is sung to the tune of the song's riff.
-It has also served as a theme song for sports teams, personalities, and events, including the 2018 FIFA World Cup.
-The song has further appeared in various media and has been used in political events in the United Kingdom, particularly as a chant sung by audiences.
-Various artists have also covered "Seven Nation Army", including Ben l'Oncle Soul and Marcus Collins, both of whose covers reached charts in multiple countries.
-Third Man Records twice reissued the single in 2014 and 2015.
+"Seven Nation Army" achieved lasting commercial success and has been called "arguably....the world's most popular sports anthem".
+It is commonly played at sporting events, sung by fans, and has served as a theme song for sports teams, personalities, and events, including the 2018 FIFA World Cup.
+The song has appeared in various media and has been used in political events in the United Kingdom, particularly as a chant sung by audiences.
+Various artists have covered "Seven Nation Army", including Ben l'Oncle Soul and Marcus Collins, whose covers reached charts in multiple countries.
+Third Man Records reissued the single in 2014 and 2015.